Aliases for PPP3CC Gene

 - Protein Phosphatase 3, Catalytic Subunit, Gamma Isozyme 2 3

 External Ids for PPP3CC Gene

 Calcineurin is a calcium-dependent, calmodulin-stimulated protein phosphatase involved in the downstream regulation of dopaminergic signal transduction.
 Calcineurin is composed of a regulatory subunit and a catalytic subunit.
 The protein encoded by this gene represents one of the regulatory subunits that has been found for calcineurin.
 Three transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2011]

 GeneCards Summary for PPP3CC Gene

 PPP3CC (Protein Phosphatase 3 Catalytic Subunit Gamma) is a Protein Coding gene.
-Diseases associated with PPP3CC include Schizophrenia.
-Among its related pathways are Human cytomegalovirus infection and Oocyte meiosis.
+Diseases associated with PPP3CC include Schizophrenia 11 and Melancholia.
+Among its related pathways are Nur77 Signaling in T-Cell and B cell receptor signaling pathway (KEGG).
 Gene Ontology (GO) annotations related to this gene include hydrolase activity and phosphoprotein phosphatase activity.
-An important paralog of this gene is PPP3CA.
+An important paralog of this gene is PPP3CB.